saoicourts/SaoiCourts.github.io/_posts/2022-06-15-support-theory.md

 ### The spectrum as a scheme
 [Earlier](#function-sheaf) I described sheaves as naturally arising as the functions on a space.
-It ends up that this way of phrasing things helps illustrate the algebro-geometric connection: in some ways **we can treat every ring as the ring of functions on some part of an (affine) scheme.**
+It ends up that this way of phrasing things helps illustrate the algebro-geometric connection:
+**we can treat every ring as the ring of functions on some affine part of an scheme.**

 ### Module sheaves